 Office of Institutional Diversity, Equity and Access

-The Office of Equal Opportunity works to ensure that the university makes a good faith effort at providing a working and learning environment that is welcoming of diversity and free from discrimination and harassment.
-Applicants for employment, employees, and prospective and enrolled students of the university are protected against discrimination on the basis of race, color, religion, sex, national origin, age, disability, veteran status, and sexual orientation.
+The Office of Institutional Diversity, Equity and Access (I.D.E.A.) operates in a compliance function to address the institutional good faith efforts at providing a working and learning environment that is welcoming of diversity and forestalls illegal discrimination and illegal harassment.
+Applicants for employment, employees, and prospective and enrolled students of the university are protected against discrimination on the basis of race, color, national origin, sex, gender identity, sexual orientation, religion, age, veteran status, or disability.

 - Assisting units in operationalizing the institutional diversity plan in their units

 - Monitoring the diversity representation at the institution